 - Flexion/Distraction fractures: These occur in head-on collisions where the top of the body is propelled forward while the seat belt holds the lower part of the body in place.
 The vertebrae are torn apart.

 - Gastro-intestinal injuries (as a result of the way the injury happened)

 - Vertebral compression fractures (VCF): These can occur after accidents when part of the spine collapses (compresses).
 They generally occur in the lower part of the middle spine (thoracic spine).

 According to the NSCSC (National Spinal Cord Injury Statistical Center), approximately 291,000 people in the United States live with spinal cord injuries.
-Causes are varied, but motor vehicle crashes top the list.
+Causes of back injuries from car accidents varied, but motor vehicle crashes top the list.

 Causes of spinal cord injuries since 2015

 - Violence (mainly guns) 13.5%

 - Other 3.1%